piruzalemi/javascript-challenge/README.md

 Piruz Alemi Feb 5th, 2020

 ps.
-3 Records from Input data is provided as a sample of deata used:
+3 Records from Input data is provided as a sample of data used:

 var data = [{
     datetime: "1/1/2010",